Meerownymous/ZiZZi/readme.md

 //C#
 var list =
-    new BxBlock("shopping-list",
+    new ZiBlock("shopping-list",
-	    new BxBlockArray("fruits", "fruit", //"fruit" as name for entries must be specified new BxBlock(
+	    new ZiBlockArray("fruits", "fruit", //"fruit" as name for entries must be specified new ZiBlock(
-	            new BxProp("name", "Apple"),
+	            new ZiProp("name", "Apple"),
-	            new BxProp("weight", "500")
+	            new ZiProp("weight", "500")
             ),
-            new BxBlock(
+            new ZiBlock(
-                new BxProp("name", "Banana"),
+                new ZiProp("name", "Banana"),
-                new BxProp("weight", "300")
+                new ZiProp("weight", "300")
             )
         )
     );
 ```

 ### Xml Attributes
-Json does not support attributes, so they are not included in BriX objects.
-If you need them, you might implement or extend the JsonMedia interface to support them and write BriX objects.
+Json does not support attributes, so they are not included in Blox objects.
+If you need them, you might implement or extend the JsonMatter objects to support them and write Blox objects.
 ### BxMap
 Easy way for adding mutiple Props by KeyValuePairs.
 Note: no duplicated keys are allowed!
 ```